Day 1: Paro/Thimpu

-There’s a shop where you can buy some of the students’ work and if time permits we may visit the Sangey Arts Gallery (opposite the Institute) or Buddha Arts Gallery if you’re interested to see (and bring home) beautiful Bhutanese paintings & handicrafts.
+If time permits we may visit the Sangey Arts Gallery or Buddha Arts Gallery where you’ll be able to see (and bring home) beautiful Bhutanese paintings & handicrafts.

 Before sunset we’ll be heading uphill to a great vantage point where we can capture beautiful views of Thimpu and Tashicho Dzong which houses the secretariat building, throne room, office of the king, and central monk body.

 Today we have an early start with a sunrise photo shoot at the impressive Buddha Dordenma Statue, a 51.5m high seated Buddha gilded in gold.
 The throne that the Buddha sits on is a large meditation hall and within the statue are 125,000 smaller Buddha statues, also gilded in gold.
 It’s located on top of a hill in Kuenselphodrang Nature Park and overlooks the Southern entrance to Thimphu Valley so if the weather is clear we’ll have an excellent view of the valley and the mountains around.